- Ask your pharmacist and doctor if there are cheaper alternatives

 - Is there a generic alternative to the medicines that you need?

-- A generic drug has the same active ingredient as the brand name drug, and they often cost less.
+- A generic drug has the same active ingredient as the brand name drug, and they often cost a lot less.

 - Ask your doctor if there are any other drugs that might be cheaper but just as effective.